 Author: Elias Mendel

-Before we dive deeper into the aforementioned discussion, let us rewind and begin by clarifying what exactly a consensus mechanism is, what crypto mining has to do with it and why it is so crucial.
+Before we dive deeper into the aforementioned discussion, let us rewind and begin by clarifying what exactly a consensus mechanism is, what crypto mining has to do with it, and why it is so crucial.

 At the most fundamental level, a consensus mechanism is a way to come to an agreement between several parties.
-A plain majority vote between a group of friends who are indecisive whether to go to the movies or the park can be deemed a consensus mechanism.
+A plain majority vote between a group of friends who are indecisive about whether to go to the movies or the park can be deemed a consensus mechanism.
 A similar logic, although at a way larger scale, applies to cryptocurrencies.
 For a decentralized, globally scattered network of computers to run seamlessly without a governing central authority, there has got to be a definite way of making decisions.

 In Bitcoin’s case, this way happens to be a proof of work (PoW) consensus mechanism, which entails the hotly debated crypto mining.